triplePatrik/CubeSatADCS/README.md

 Developed by Remy Chatel for the University of Glasgow in the context of a MSc in Electrical and Electronical Engineering.

-# CubeSat Attitude Determination System
+# CubeSat Attitude Control System

 Developed by Patrik Pauliny for the University of Glasgow in the context of a MEng in Mechatronics.